Messil/messil.github.io/_posts/2015-02-02-communication.markdown

 favorite: 0
 ---

 Communication is one of the most under appreciated aspect of medicine.
 We need to communicate with lots of people with different knowledge and background.
-It’s way easier said than done.
+It’s way easier said than done.<!--more-->

 ## With the healthcare professionals